dojo/docs/dojox/gesture.rst

 Introduction
 ============

-This module provides a machinery for writing unified gesture events which can run well across a wide range of deivces(most single touch gesture events can also work well on desktops).
+This module provides a machinery for writing unified gesture events which can run well across a wide range of devices(most single touch gesture events can also work well on desktops).

 =========